 This discovery – that everyone is creative, that everyone makes art, makes artifacts, makes things which have an intentional, visible effect on the world – has in turn freed me, a person who recognizes art-making as part of her vocation.
 For the longest time, and particularly in the accolade-driven economy of Harvard, I felt under continual pressure to please critics.
 To please professors, to please peers, to be published in all the “right” publications, to be reviewed, to be praised.
 The last thing on my mind, of course, was to please God.
 And for about three miserable years at Harvard, my previously prolific spring of writing dried up completely.
 I was so worried about my poetry’s quality that I second-guessed every word, scratched out every stanza I put to paper.
 It was like being so well-trained in taxonomy that you didn’t want to get a pet anymore, just in case it had a maladjusted bladder.
 I know it’s a bit of cliche, but it was really true for me.

 I was suffering from paralyzing performance anxiety.
 I did all sorts of things to validate myself in my own eyes – I started dressing like an artist, talking like an artist, hanging out with other people whom I thought were “legit” artists.
 But somehow I always felt like I was on the outside looking in, and it didn’t help that I wasn’t producing any art anymore.
 My credentials as an artist, while gleaming, began to mask an increasingly hollow soul.
 One of the problems was my need to be the best.
 I would either be the best at something, or I wouldn’t be it at all.
 Everyone who was good at what I was doing became a threat.
 And everyone seemed so much better than me!
 Slowly I came to conclude that I wasn’t an artist.
 That seemed a bit more comforting.
-I decided maybe I was something else – an editor, or a critic, or maybe a potential literary agent in the making.
+I decided maybe I was something else – an editor, or a critic, or maybe one of those potential Christian literary agents in the making.
 But not an artist.
 It seemed increasingly unbearable.
 There was nothing I wanted more to do than to make art, and yet it seemed that God had closed the portals of my creativity.
 I got mad at Him.
 I thought it was His fault for misleading me my whole life.

 Then I realized something: I didn’t have to be the best.
 If my writing could move just one person, decenter them for a moment, make them look at the world with fresh eyes, tilt the world just a little off-kilter, I would have done something worthwhile.
 I stopped worrying about publishing my poetry.
 Right about then, I realized that a friend who was being baptized might like a small collection of things I had written, so I made a chapbook for her as a baptism gift.
 She loved it, and I have never had so grateful a recipient of my poetry before in my whole life.
 It didn’t matter anymore whether or not I was a real artist – I had shipped.
 It had been delivered.
 It was an audience of one, but I knew that the joy that had been generated within me was greater than for any poem I had had published anywhere else, no matter how broad the audience or what the critics thought.
 It was the best reward ever.